Feel what it’s like to be part of a collective of doers and creators.

 As projects, such as the US$34 billion Ichthys Liquefied Natural Gas (LNG) project, have moved from a construction to operational phase, the Territory’s exports have increased exponentially.

-The Territory Government has set an ambitious target to double economic growth to 5% through the realisation of a number of major projects already in the pipeline, sustainable economic development and attracting new private sector investment.
+The Territory Government has set an ambitious target of economic growth that will be achieved through diversification, the realisation of major projects, and attracting new private sector investment.

 International goods and service exports comprises 24% of Territory GSP1